-An organized wardrobe and a functional storage space come with many benefits.
-Your child’s room will be tidier, you’ll prepare the clothes for washing effortlessly and you’ll dress your little one more quickly for school/kindergarten in the morning rush.
+An organised wardrobe and a functional storage space come with many benefits.
+Your child’s room will be tidier, sorting their clothes for washing will become a breeze and you dress your little one more quickly for school/nursery in the morning rush.

 Here are 15 tips on how to prepare your little one’s wardrobe for the fall season.

 Sorting the clothes